ElesCloud/ESCDocuments/HANDBOOK.md

 - Abuse of the AR (abuse report) system; that is, a bad-faith attempt to provoke a direct response from Linden Labs to get someone's account suspended or banned.
   - It is not considered abuse when individuals have a reason to involve LL for actions that go beyond the scope of what is handled within the community - for example, harassment or stalking, threats of real-life violence, or the other Big Four abuses mentioned above.

 The common denominator in each offense is its potential to cause real and tangible harm outside of SL.
-For that reason, a "Big Four" offense generally means exclusion from the entire community.
-That is the closest the community, at least right now, can get to being on the same page about holding its members accountable.
+For that reason, a "Big Four" offense generally would result in exclusion from the community.
+That is the closest the SLMC, at least right now, can get to a consensus about holding its members accountable.

 ESC (and SL as a whole) is a population made up individuals from many walks of life.
 Each of us has a different set of life experiences, morals, and goals, none more or less important than any other.
 It is up to **everyone** in ESC at every rank and station to ensure that this diversity is leveraged as collective strenth instead of allowed to breed conflict.